 This poses a problem.
 We have two forces operating in opposition and without someone changing course we're heading for a battle.

-What will drive our pint-sized protagonist to comply with Dad's request and put his shoes on?
+What will drive our pint-sized protagonist to comply with Dad's request?

 He needs to own the problem in the same way Dad does.
 There has to be a reason for putting his shoes on that's meaningful to him.
 This will build his motivation to act.

 Dad could try threats and bribery to motivate Mr 6.
-This is a common go-to strategy, particularly for parents but it's common at work too.
+This is a common go-to strategy, particularly for parents but often for manager too.

 'If you don't put your shoes on right now there will be no screen time for a week!' is not a far stretch from, 'If we don't get this project complete by Friday it's not going to reflect well on you.'